learn-co-curriculum/dsc-law-of-total-probability/README.md

-# Partitioning and Law of Total Probability
+# Partitioning and the Law of Total Probability

 ## Introduction
 In this lesson, we'll look at the law of total probability.
 In probability theory, the law (or formula) of total probability is a fundamental rule relating **marginal probabilities** to conditional probabilities.
-It expresses the total probability of an outcome which can be realized via several distinct events.
+It expresses the total probability of an outcome that can be realized via several distinct events.

 ## Objectives
 You will be able to:
 * Understand and explain the concept of event space and partitioning
 * State the law of total probabilities based on a partitioned event space
-* Understand and able to perform partitioning based on known and unknown probabilities to solve a problem
+* Understand and be able to perform partitioning based on known and unknown probabilities to solve a problem
 * Understand and describe conditional independence

 ## Partitioning a Sample Space